-Hand Sanitizers vs. Soap and WaterInterestingly enough, the Food and Drug Administration, in regards to regulations concerning proper procedures for food services, recommends that hand sanitizers not be used in place of soap and water but only as an adjunct.
+Hand Sanitizer vs. Hand Soap and WaterInterestingly enough, the Food and Drug Administration, in regards to regulations concerning proper procedures for food services, recommends that hand sanitizers not be used in place of hand soap and water but only as an adjunct.

-Likewise, Almanza recommends that to properly sanitize the hands, soap and water should be used.
+Likewise, Almanza recommends that to properly sanitize the hands, soap and water should be used during hand washing.
 A hand sanitizer can not and should not take the place of proper cleansing procedures with soap and water.

-What about antibacterial soaps?Research on the use of antibacterial soaps has shown that plain soaps are just as effective as antibacterial soaps in reducing bacteria related illnesses.
+What About Antibacterial Soaps?Research on the use of consumer antibacterial soaps has shown that plain soaps are just as effective as antibacterial soaps in reducing bacteria related illnesses.
 In fact, using consumer antibacterial soap products may increase bacterial resistance to antibiotics in some bacteria.
 These conclusions only apply to consumer antibacterial soaps and not to those used in hospitals or other clinical areas.

 Other studies suggest that ultra-clean environments and the persistent use of antibacterial soaps and hand sanitizers may inhibit proper immune system development in children.
 This is because inflammatory systems require greater exposure to common germs for proper development.

 For additional information about hand sanitizers vs. soap and water see:

 - Hand Sanitizers No Substitute for Soap and Water